 I sing: fit audience let me find, though few!

 Fit audience find, though few!
-Thus …
+Thus prayed the …